East West Bancorp Inc. (EWBC) Shares Down Despite Recent Market Volatility

 Wells Fargo gave a rating of “Overweight” to EWBC, setting the target price at $95 in the report published on October 07th of the previous year.

-During the last 5 trading sessions, EWBC fell by -10.22%, which changed the moving average for the period of 200-days by -3.06% in comparison to the 20-day moving average, which settled at $75.84.
-In addition, East West Bancorp Inc. saw 1.35% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EWBC fell by -30.49%, which changed the moving average for the period of 200-days by -24.99% in comparison to the 20-day moving average, which settled at $73.79.
+In addition, East West Bancorp Inc. saw -21.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at EWBC starting from LIU JACK C, who sale 2,000 shares at the price of $77.00 back on Jan 31.
-After this action, LIU JACK C now owns 17,136 shares of East West Bancorp Inc., valued at $154,000 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at EWBC starting from Oh Irene H, who purchase 10,000 shares at the price of $49.51 back on Mar 13.
+After this action, Oh Irene H now owns 124,925 shares of East West Bancorp Inc., valued at $495,130 using the latest closing price.

-KRAUSE DOUGLAS PAUL, the Vice Chairman of East West Bancorp Inc., sale 5,000 shares at $72.43 during a trade that took place back on Nov 14, which means that KRAUSE DOUGLAS PAUL is holding 52,435 shares at $362,150 based on the most recent closing price.
+LIU JACK C, the Director of East West Bancorp Inc., sale 2,000 shares at $77.00 during a trade that took place back on Jan 31, which means that LIU JACK C is holding 17,136 shares at $154,000 based on the most recent closing price.

 Stock Fundamentals for EWBC